potherca-blog/simplyedit-loader/SimplyEditLoader.md

 # Hands-on with SimplyEdit: Automated attribute switching

-A tools I like to use when creating websites is [SimplyEdit].
+A tool I like to use when creating websites is [SimplyEdit].
 With SimplyEdit it is trivial to make content editable for the owner of the website.
 It is simply a matter of adding a `<script>` tag and some `data` attributes.
 (It's called **Simply**Edit for a reason...)